Common name: kanda

 available through www.itis.gov

-Native Range: Indo-Pacific from East Africa and the Red Sea to southern Japan, Micronesia, and the Marquesas.
+Native Range: Valamugil engeli range in the Indo-Pacific region from East Africa and the Red Sea to southern Japan, Micronesia, and the Marquesas (Mundy 2005).

-Introduced to Oahu, Hawaii in 1955 (Hourigan 1989); inadvertently stocked with Marquesan sardines (Randall 1987).
+Valamugil engeli was Introduced to Oahu, Hawaii in 1955 (Hourigan 1989).
 It has established and spread to all islands of Hawaii (Mundy 2005).

 Table 1.
 States with nonindigenous occurrences, the earliest and latest observations in each state, and the tally and names of HUCs with observations†.
 Names and dates are hyperlinked to their relevant specimen records.
 The list of references for all nonindigenous occurrences of Valamugil engeli are found here.